cortexjs-legacy/the-handbook-of-cortex/envolving_styles/README.md

 # Envolving styles

-Sometimes you want to ship some stylesheets long with the scripts.
+Sometimes you want to ship some stylesheets along with the scripts.

 By defining the `css` field in `cortex.json`, you can specify where your css resources lies in.
 All files matching the pattern will be packaged into the bundle.